Invest in You

 Many students find the best combination of state, federal, and Saint Mary’s grants, need-based and non-need-based government and private loans, and merit-based scholarships.
 On average, Saint Mary's students received $36,780 for the 2020-21 academic year.

-Please also see information below on scholarships, resources, financial literacy programs.
+Please also see information below on scholarships, resources, financial literacy programs, and professional judgement information.

 How to Apply for Financial Aid